Lexus RZ: Chassis

 The chassis takes advantage of structural adhesives, laser-based welding processes, and high-tensile steel to enhance rigidity and reduce weight; the hood is aluminum and the battery is carried underneath the passenger floor, contributing to the vehicle's low center of gravity.
 The e-TNGA platform has a fully-independent suspension, with MacPherson struts in front and trailing-arm double-wishbones in the rear.

 Styling

-Six exterior and three interior colors are available; as an option, the exterior can be painted in a bi-tone finish, with the black "spindle" grill accent extended over the hood and roof.
+Six exterior and three interior colors are available; as an option, the exterior can be painted in a bi-tone finish, with the black "spindle" grille accent extended over the hood and roof.
 The low hoodline and active grille shutter reduce aerodynamic resistance; in addition, the underbody is dimpled to create minute vortices and a roof spoiler is used to enhance downforce.

+F Sport Performance models

+RZ450e F Sport Performance

+At Tokyo Auto Salon 2023, a F Sport variant LEXUS RZ SPORT CONCEPT Showcased as a concept vehicle.
+Features a redesigned front bumper, a rear spoiler and overfenders.

+The production model was announced in January 2024.
+Based on RZ450e, the production identical to the concept model except L emblem.
+The alterations kick off with a thoroughly revised front fascia with a splitter clad in carbon fibre as well as a large carbon panel positioned directly below the headlights.
+Production is limited only 100 units in Japan.

+The RZ450e "F Sport Performance" shares the same two-motor 4WD powertrain as the standard model, the RZ450e "Version L".